libp2p/specs/pubsub/gossipsub/gossipsub-v2.0.md

 For message publishing, as long as `D_announce` is less than `D`, full messages are published to our mesh peers.
 There is no advantage to lazy mesh propagation as none of the peers have seen the message before.
 In the event `D_announce` is equivalent to `D` we disable publishing the full message as the message originator is trivially identifiable if message propagation is completely announcement based.

+In case of flood publishing, it's possible that the publisher is gonna send the message to peers other than mesh peers and [explicit peers][explicit-peering].
+In which case, the publisher must send the message eagerly without tossing a coin.

 ### Protobuf